Disney’s Saratoga Springs Resort and Spa Restaurant and Dining Guide

-Therefore, many guests staying at the resort will prepare some meals in their rooms.
-And because of this and the nearby Disney Springs location, you won’t find as many dining options as you might find at a resort comparable in size.
+Therefore, many guests staying at the resort prepare some meals in their rooms.
+Considering this and the 60+ restaurants at nearby Disney Springs, it begins to make sense that Saratoga Springs doesn’t have a ton of dining options.

-For instance, Animal Kingdom Lodge and Disney’s Coronado Springs have many dining options at their resorts.
+For comparison, Disney’s Animal Kingdom Lodge and Coronado Springs Resort have many dining options at their resorts.
 However, those resorts sit to themselves and require alternate transportation to access other restaurants on Disney property.

 List of Restaurants at Saratoga Springs

-As for Disney’s Saratoga Springs restaurants, you’ll find one table service restaurant, three quick-service locations, and three lounges.
+As for Disney’s Saratoga Springs restaurants, you’ll find one table-service restaurant, one counter-service location, three quick-service pool bars, a lounge, and a snack bar.
 They are as follows:

 - The Turf Club Bar and Grill

 *All of the pools at Saratoga Springs have a pool bar, except the quiet pool at Congress Park.